alduxvm/DronePilot/README.md

 [![UAS Grand Challenge, University of Glasgow entry](http://img.youtube.com/vi/ng31fPpnzgU/0.jpg)](http://www.youtube.com/watch?v=ng31fPpnzgU)

 * pix-joystick.py -> Script that send the vehicle joystick override using data from a UDP server.

+* pix-joystick-all-included.py -> Script that send the vehicle joystick override using data from a UDP server.
+Everything needed to run is in the script, due to failure to import modules inside mavproxy.py

 ## Supported flight controllers: